Adopted: March, 1959

 Memorials and Monuments

-• Foundation orders can be made with the cemetery Superintendent on the grounds, by phone or by mailing to Woodbury Cemetery Association, P.O.
+• Foundation orders can be made by phone or by mailing to Woodbury Cemetery Association, P.O.
 Box 45,

 Woodbury, CT 06798.

-• Foundations for memorials shall be approved by the Association and built by the cemetery Superintendent.
+• Foundations for memorials shall be approved by the Association.

 • Foundation prices may be obtained from the Association or cemetery website.